knazir/wordle-solver/README.md

 /***** Letter Guessing (FILL OUT THIS SECTION AS YOU GO) *****/
 ```
 4. Make a guess or two on the site.
+5. Run the solver using either `npm start` or `node solver.js`.
+6. The solver will give you a list of possible words.

 ## Optional
 If you, like me, are too lazy to manually input your guesses each time, I sure do have a terribly hacky solution for you.
 This is purely optional.